Written by Craig Fearn

 6. Claim and Optimise Your Google Business Profile

 If you serve local customers, this is essential.
 Claim your free listing at Google Business.
 Fill out every section.
 Add photos weekly.
 Respond to reviews.
 Post updates.
-An active profile signals to Google that you're a legitimate, engaged business.
-See our local SEO guide for detailed optimisation steps.
+An active profile signals to Google that you are a legitimate, engaged business.
+See our local SEO guide for detailed optimisation steps, or our Google Business Profile setup guide for step-by-step instructions.

 7. Create Content That Answers Questions

 Think about what people ask before hiring you.
 "How much does X cost?"
-"What's the difference between Y and Z?"
+"What is the difference between Y and Z?"
 "How do I know if I need..."
 Create content answering these questions thoroughly.
 This builds trust and captures search traffic from people researching before they buy.
+Our blog writing services can help if you lack time to create content yourself.

 8. Fix Broken Links and 404 Errors